Skip to main content

 2. Nootropic Peptides the Direct Brain Modulators

 This category includes peptides that have a more direct action on the central nervous system.
-They often cross the and interact with neuronal receptors, neurotransmitter systems, and growth factors to directly influence cognitive processes.
+They often cross the blood-brain barrier and interact with neuronal receptors, neurotransmitter systems, and growth factors to directly influence cognitive processes.

 Direct-acting nootropic peptides function by promoting neuronal health and optimizing neurotransmitter systems for improved cognitive processing.